Shepherde/Decision-Tree/README.md

 ![unique](imgs/unique_vals.png)

+We have been given every possibility and they are represented by the range values.
+Key points:\
 From the data se can see that users are placed into a range for example '2-3', we never see plants recommended as either only 2 or only for 3 - they are not unique values in the dataset.
+Data also never overlaps any of the ranges.
 Thus we can maintain this range.